- Practice Areas

 A motorcycle accident can happen in a matter of seconds.
-You get on a bike and are enjoying a beautiful ride across our San Deigo scenic roads and highways.
+You get on a bike and are enjoying a beautiful ride across our San Diego scenic roads and highways.
 Suddenly, a crash occurs and you are lying on the pavement.
 You are in pain, nervous, alone, and there are many things you need to do.
 What happens next?
 Hire a San Diego motorcycle accident attorney?
 You will need medical treatment.
 You may not be able to return to work.
 Your life may be changed forever.
 Drivers who are reckless and negligent are responsible for all of your damages and harm.
-A San Diego personal injury attorney at Gomez Trial Attorneys will get you the monetary compensation necessary to help you get your life back.
+A San Diego motorcycle accident attorney at Gomez Trial Attorneys will get you the monetary compensation necessary to help you get your life back.

 San Diego County has one of the highest rates of incidents of motorcycle crashes throughout the State of California.
 In a recent study, California Highway Patrol reported 1500 people were injured in a motorcycle accident in San Diego County in a single year.
 In California, motorcycle accident deaths were 17% of all road fatalities even though only 3% of registered vehicle owners rode motorcycles.
 The last reported year on file showed that 519 people died because of a motorcycle accident that occurred in California.
 At our firm, we understand the negligence and recklessness of many drivers who do not pay attention to motorcycles on the road.
 The lawyers at Gomez Trial Attorneys study the motorcycle accident rates and understand what it will take to help you when you have been injured in a motorcycle accident.